 The subject matter of the agreement already concluded (“term sheet”) includes the European business of the GmbH, but not the US activities and the charge operator and charging solutions business remaining with E.On SE. innogy eMobility Solutions GmbH has two large locations in Essen and Dortmund.

 As Compleo puts it, the takeover is intended to create a win-win situation: E.On relies heavily on integrated customer solutions in the field of electromobility.
 In contrast, innogy eMobility Solutions GmbH develops and produces its own hardware and software for charging and is thus much closer to the business model of Compleo Charging Solutions AG.
-Should the takeover take place, Compleo says it intends to take over all employees and customer relationships.
+In addition, Compleo says it intends to take over all employees and customer relationships.

 “We are confident about the prospect of growing together with a very experienced and long-standing market player such as innogy eMobility Solutions GmbH,” says Georg Griesemann, Co-CEO of Compleo Charging Solutions AG.
 “We value the company’s employees as proven experts in the technological field as well as in the European e-mobility market.”